 SearchEngineJournal.com is a great domain because the words “Search Engine” tells you it’s a website about search engines.
-Then the word “Journal” conveys that this is a news site.
+The word “Journal” conveys that it’s a news site.

 When choosing a meaningful domain name, it may be useful to think about the qualities you want your site to be associated with.

-Now, review synonyms for the quality that you want a site visitor to associate with your site and play around with the words to find the right match.
+Review synonyms for the quality you want a site visitor to associate with your site and play around with the words to find the right match.

 Avoid using hyphens in a domain name.

 Keywords in domains are not so important for ranking as to resort to cramming keywords into the domain name with hyphens.